 Chess isn't always about winning.
 Sometimes, it is simply about learning and so is life ~ Anonymous

-Hi, I'm Brian.I am currently in 10th grade, attending both Freedom High School and Academies of Loudoun, in Loudoun County, Virginia.
-My journey into chess began when I was six or seven years old and my Dad (who isn't a chess player, by the way) taught me the basics of the game.
-I played in my first chess tournament at the age of seven.
-Since then, it has been quite a journey playing competitively in both scholastic and adult tournaments.
+Hi, I'm Brian.I am a currently in 11th grade, dual-enrolled at the Academies of Loudoun and Freedom High School.
+My journey into chess began at the age of seven when my father, despite not being a chess player himself, introduced me to the basics of the game.
+That same year, I participated in my first chess tournament, marking the start of a chess journey that spans both scholastic and adult tournaments.